Are you looking to sell your home? Has your home been on the market for some time and is not moving? If so, you have come to the right spot.

 Another aspect that buyers look at on the outside of your home is the lighting.
 People tend to like a lot of natural light to come into their windows.
 Make those front windows prominent by cleaning both the inside and outside of the windows.
 Have the blinds or curtains open to show the spaciousness of the home.
 If you have any motion detectors or lighting in the garage, make sure it is in good working condition, as buyers will like the safety and security that extra outdoor lighting brings them.

 Why is Curb Appeal so Crucial to Selling a home?

 Curb appeal is the first impression of your home.
 If a buyer drives up and sees an unkempt exterior, they are going to think the same of the inside.
-They may even cancel their viewing because of the dilapidation of the surface of the home.
+They may even cancel their viewing because of the dilapidation of the home’s surface.

-Solutions to exterior problems do exist such as the installation of new doors, including the garage door.
-Power washing the house before putting it on the market always increases the curb appeal.
-You can also put away any excess items in the front yard and perform some landscaping before the buyer views them home.
+Solutions to exterior problems exist, such as installing new doors, including the garage door.
+Power washing the house before putting it on the market increases curb appeal.
+You can also put away any excess items in the front yard and perform some landscaping before the buyer views the home.
 By doing these small fixes, you could have your home sold in a few days!